 With their sexual polarity weakened, men and women are less eager to socialize, have sex,5 and fall in love.6 This might increase social isolation, sexual frustration, and mental health problems.
 Good for consumerism, the attention economy, and the porn industry; bad for human well-being.

 Furthermore, sexual selection made the exercise of sexual qualities intrinsically rewarding.
 It feels good for most men to be aggressive, competitive, and violent, whereas gossiping about other people, talking about their emotions, and crying like girls does not.
 Women, too, have evolved reward mechanisms that make them happy when they exercise feminine qualities.
-Personally, to give a rather bigoted example, I have not been to a hairdresser in ten years because I see it as a boring waste of time and money (and I don’t mind the skinhead look), yet many women I know—warning: sampling bias!—spend hours every month getting their hair, nails, brows, and God knows what done, and they enjoy it!
+To give a personal example, I have not been to a hairdresser in ten years because I see it as a boring waste of time and money (and I don’t mind the skinhead look), yet many women I know—warning: sampling bias!—spend hours every month getting their hair, nails, brows, and God knows what done, and they enjoy it!
 Socially enforced behavior?
 Absolutely, but likely also biologically motivated.

 In sum, spiritual androgynization and sexual depolarization might reduce general societal well-being.
 This pertains to heterosexuals as well as homosexuals because the latter tend to form sexually polarized relationships, too.